 How to drive product adoption?
 Get 10+ tactics from our foolproof playbook

 What is product adoption and why is it important?
 Product adoption is the process of users discovering and then fully embracing your product.
 Great software products can accelerate this through an even better user experience.
-In fact, it’s why 75% of SaaS companies offer a free trial.
-So what are the steps & stages to go through?
-Fortunately for you, we gathered everything you need to drive product adoption in 1 guide!
-Read on to find out the best-gamified user engagement strategies & real-life case studies
+In fact, research indicates 81% of companies now automate at least one SaaS process to improve efficiency and drive product adoption amid growing app complexity.
+Fortunately for you, we gathered everything you need to succeed in one guide!
+Read on to find out the best-gamified user engagement strategies & real-life case studies.

 What is product adoption?